 I learned something new today Ben.

-I have to try to get the gluten.
+What a wonderful bread.
+I've been trying to improve my "bread-making" skills for a while now 🙂 I have to try to get the gluten.
 I see why you don't need to buy bread!

 Great looking bread Ben!
 I've got to try that gluten trick soon if I want to make another bread.
 I am sort of still a homebread baking virgin (that's a weird sentence isn't it??) but while it is unlikely that I will be making all my bread myself I do want to increase it for sure!